Esra2-Abdelltif/checkout_payment_integration/README.md

 ## Installation

-To install the Flutter PayPal Payment Package, follow these steps
+To install the Flutter Stripe Payment Package, follow these steps

 1. Add the package to your project's dependencies in the `pubspec.yaml` file:
    ```yaml